2007 LG Hockey Games

-The 2007 LG Hockey Games was played between February 8 and February 11, 2007, in Stockholm, Sweden.
+The 2007 LG Hockey Games was played between 8 and 11 February 2007, in Stockholm, Sweden.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+Five of the matches were played in the Stockholm Globe Arena in Stockholm, Sweden, and one match in the Mytishchi Arena in Moscow, Russia.
+The tournament was part of 2006–07 Euro Hockey Tour.

 Sweden won the tournament undefeated, after victories against the Czech Republic (6-1), Russia (6-2) and Finland (1-0).
 The tournament became a major success for Sweden's Johan Davidsson, who scored for points and was also appointed for the tournaments all star-team.
 The game Sweden-Ryssland also became his 100th international.